Social Media: Introduction

 As social media continues to evolve, its impact on fundraising creates new and varied ways to engage potential donors.
 Today, platforms that were once used casually for personal connections have transformed into tools for nonprofit arts organizations and other causes.

 The next sections will delve into the current social media landscape, highlighting key platforms that are commonly used in fundraising efforts, and will explore specialized sites designed specifically for raising funds.
+These are ever changing, which makes the use of an OER effective when talking about social media, a new trend or viral opportunity can be uncovered at any time.
 Additionally, we will examine notable examples of successful campaigns that have harnessed these tools effectively.
 While these examples are not directly arts related, they provide details on campaigns that went viral, wide spread and heavily shared posts.
 By understanding these dynamics, organizations can better navigate the digital fundraising landscape and maximize their outreach and impact.

 Current Social Media Landscape